SFO: Learning PDE Operators via Spectral Filtering: Results

 \subsection{Ablation Studies}

-To evaluate the contribution of the key architectural choices in SFO, we conduct the following ablation studies.

-\textbf{Fixed Orthogonal Basis.} To isolate the effect of USB, we replace the Hilbert basis in \textsc{SFO} with other fixed global orthonormal bases: Fourier, Chebyshev, and a random orthogonal basis (the $Q$ factor from QR of an i.i.d.\ Gaussian matrix), keeping all settings fixed (including rank $L$).
-Table~\ref{tab:ortho_mini} shows USB leads on 4/6 benchmarks, ties Chebyshev on Allen-Cahn, and is slightly worse on Cahn-Hilliard; Fourier and random bases consistently underperform.
-Since \textsc{SFO} uses only $L$ modes, this compares truncated bases under the same mode budget (Fourier and Chebyshev are complete only with all $n$ modes), suggesting USB’s leading modes capture more task-relevant global structure.
+\textbf{Fixed Orthogonal Basis.} To isolate the effect of USB, we replace the Hilbert basis in \textsc{SFO} with other fixed global orthonormal bases: Fourier, Chebyshev, and a random orthogonal basis (the $Q$ factor from QR of an i.i.d.\ Gaussian matrix), keeping all settings fixed.
+Table~\ref{tab:ablation_combined} shows USB leads on 4/6 benchmarks, ties Chebyshev on Allen-Cahn, and is slightly worse on Cahn-Hilliard; Fourier and random bases consistently underperform.
+Since all methods use the same $L$-mode budget, these results suggest that USB’s leading modes capture more useful global structure than the alternatives.